 You don't even have to cook!
 Well if you call the less than 2 minutes to microwave chocolate to melt cooking, we have even a bigger problem on our hands.
 LOL

 If you don't have a dairy intolerance or need to make this recipe vegan, then you can go ahead and use regular 35% fat whipping cream.
 We used coconut cream and it was just creamy and dreamy without all of the dairy fuss.
+If you enjoy cozy vegan desserts with coconut milk, you are going to love our rice pudding with condensed milk.

 You need to refrigerate the coconut cream for at least 8 - 12 hours in the refrigerator.
 Refrigerate the bowl and whipping beaters as well so that you can get to stiff peaks in no time flat.
 Be sure to check out our recipe for Homemade Coconut Whipped Cream for the full how-to tutorial and step by step directions.